RAvdek/legendrian_links/README.md

 ![image info](./main/static/screenshot.png)

-Only use the web interface to compute augmentations for links with small numbers (say, < 30) of crossings.
+Only use the web interface to compute augmentations for links with small numbers of crossings (say, < 30).
 To visualize a plat diagram without computing any holomorphic disks, use a `lazy_disks=True` flag in your URL.
 For example `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&lazy_disks=True`.
 You can visualize links of any size without putting much strain on your computer.

-# Python interface & batch processing
+# Python interface

 Computing augmentations of DGAs with large numbers of generators can take hours or be impossible due to memory constraints.
 Even computing gradings for DGAs can be time consuming.